 Due to the vast range of venues taking part in the Fringe, and the complexities involved with ticket verification systems and the technology required to implement a paperless system, currently there is no paperless system or print at home solution.

-However, the Edinburgh Fringe has committed to a paperless system, which is due to be implemented by 2022.
+However, the Edinburgh Fringe has committed to a moving towards dramatically reducing the paper used by the festival.
 You can read about this, and other future plans for the festival, in the Fringe Blueprint document.

 If you buy your tickets by other means, such as from a specific venue, then they will have their own process.
 Many offer the option for posting tickets, or you can opt to pick up your tickets directly at the venue box office.